JayanthRR/academic-kickstart/content/post/Rollout.md

 - If at a node, at least one of the two children is red, it proceeds exactly like the greedy algorithm.
 - If at a node, both the children are green, rollout algorithm looks one step ahead, i.e. runs greedy policy on the children of the current node.
 If exactly one of these return True, the algorithm traverses that corresponding arc.
 If both of these return True, then the algorithm chooses one according to a fixed rule (choose the right child), and if both of them return False, then the algorithm returns False.

 This seemingly very simple trick can lead to large performance gains while minimizing the computation required.
 If we look at the results below, we can observe that using rollout we can considerable improve on the accuracy of finding a free path, while keeping the amount of computation required close to that of the greedy policy.
+The implementation can be found [here](https://github.com/JayanthRR/approximate-dynamic-programming).

-{{< figure src="/img/accuracy.png" title="Figure Caption" >}}
+{{< figure src="/img/accuracy.png" title="Accuracy plot" >}}

-{{< figure src="/img/time.png" title="Figure Caption" >}}
+{{< figure src="/img/time.png" title="Runtime plot" >}}

 Conclusion